Welcome to the Prevention of Respiratory Insufficiency after Surgical Management (PRISM) Trial.

 PRISM is an international, multi-centre, pragmatic, randomised controlled trial with open study group allocation, to determine if routine continuous positive airway pressure (CPAP) for four hours immediately after major abdominal surgery is effective prophylaxis against postoperative pneumonia, re-intubation or death.

 The PRISM management team is based at Queen Mary University of London in the UK.
-We opened in early 2016, and now have more than 60 sites in Italy, Norway, South Africa, Spain, Sweden and the UK.
-We recently recruited our 4800th patient and have thus completed recruitment.
+We opened in early 2016, and have recruited 4800 patients across more than 60 sites in Italy, Norway, South Africa, Spain, Sweden and the UK.
 We are very grateful to all of our local investigators for their help and support.

 Please contact us if you have any queries, and follow us on twitter @prismtrial for regular news.